helm/chartmuseum/README.md

 │   │   └── chartmuseum-0.4.0.tgz
 ```

+This represents a storage layout appropriate for `--depth=2`.
+The organization level can be eliminated by using `--depth=1`.
+Technically, you could even use `--depth=0` to get a singletenant server.

-Start the server with the `--multitenant` option, pointing to the `charts/` directory:
+Start the server with the `--multitenant` and `--depth=2` options, pointing to the `charts/` directory:
 ```
-chartmuseum --debug --port=8080 --multitenant --storage="local" --storage-local-rootdir=./charts
+chartmuseum --debug --multitenant --depth=2 --storage="local" --storage-local-rootdir=./charts
 ```

 This example will provide two separate Helm Chart Repositories at the following locations: